 Photosensitivity is the degree to which wood changes color when exposed to light.
 The more photosensitive a wood is, the more rapidly it will change color when exposed to light.
 The term “photochemical reaction” is used to describe the process by which light energy causes chemical changes to occur.

 The most familiar example is how sunlight causes the skin to tan.
-The photochemical reaction in wood is much slower and poorly understood.
+The photochemical reaction in wood is much gradual and poorly understood.
 However, it is known that certain extractives in the wood are responsible for its photosensitivity.

 The most common change is that the wood will become darker in color.
 And the change that occurs will depend on the type of wood, the finish, and the amount of sunlight exposure.